handsontable/hyperformula/NEW_README.md

 * Optimize AST by implementing B-trees
 * Optimize some calculations using WebWorkers
 * Allow cross-sheet references
-* Extended localization for more languages
+* Extend localization for more languages
 * Support for named ranges
 * Support for DAX formulas